 The small claims court clerk can only do service by certified mail.
 There is a fee of USD15 to ensure that the defendant has been served by certified mail, and the receipt must be returned and signed by the court.
 Service by certified mail is complete on the day the certified mail receipt is signed.

-Service by certified mail covers out-of-state parties.
+California Process Service, by certified mail, covers out-of-state parties.
 However, the service of any individual outside the country is governed by the Hague Convention on service.

 Notice of motion or other papers can be deposited in a post office or any postal facility under the United States Postal Service maintenance.
 The documents must be addressed to the individual upon whom they are to be served and their last known office or residential address with the completed but unsigned Proof of Service.
 It is also necessary to include a notation of the date and place of mailing or an unsigned certificate of mailing.

-Service of an individual means that the defendant gets the papers, with multiple defendants getting individual copies of the documents.
-However, the service of a single-owner business or a sole-proprietorship means that the owner needs to be furnished with the documents.
+California Process Service of an individual means that the defendant gets the papers, with multiple defendants getting individual copies of the documents.
+However, the service of a single-owner business or a sole proprietorship means that the owner needs to be furnished with the documents.